 This amendment replaces the bill and is a minority report of the committee.
 The amendment establishes a competitive bid process for the operation of a resort-style casino in either York County or Cumberland County.
-The amendment establishes the Çasino Development Commission, which is an independent board of 5 members appointed by the Governor and confirmed by the Senate.
+The amendment establishes the Casino Development Commission, which is an independent board of 5 members appointed by the Governor and confirmed by the Senate.
 The commission's purpose is to develop a request for proposals for the privilege to submit an application to the Gambling Control Board for a casino operator license.
+Prior to submitting a request for proposals, either York County or Cumberland County, or both, would have to hold a referendum vote asking voters to allow the operation of a casino in their county.
+The referendum must be held on the same date as a statewide election no sooner than June 1, 2016 and no later than July 1, 2017.
 The fee to submit a bid is \$250,000.
-The amendment provides for specific supporting information to be submitted by the bidder and considered by the commission including the bidder's ability to make a minimum \$250,000,000 capital investment in the resort-style casino and information regarding job creation, economic development and plans to mitigate negative infrastructure impacts.
-Under the amendment, the commission is directed to develop a point system for the factors to be considered and give priority to factors that create jobs, promote economic development, increase tourism and support a casino that fits the character of the State, with job creation and economic development being the highest priorities.
+The amendment provides for specific supporting information to be submitted by the bidder and considered by the commission including the bidder's ability to make a minimum \$250,000,000 capital investment in the resort-style casino and information regarding job creation, economic development, plans to mitigate negative infrastructure impacts and the bidder's support of the harness racing industry.
+Under the amendment, the commission is directed to develop a point system for the factors to be considered in evaluating proposals and give priority to proposals that create jobs, promote economic development, increase tourism and support a casino that fits the character of the State.
 The winning bidder must enter into a contract with the commission that obligates the casino operator to abide by the proposals made in the winning bid.
-Failure to abide by the terms of the contract could result in financial penalties to the operator.
+Failure to abide by the terms of the contract could result in financial penalties to the casino operator.

-The license fee for a casino under the amendment is \$10,000,000, which is deposited into an account to be used to mitigate the impact of lost revenue on the municipalities and a county in which casinos are currently located due to the operation of the new resort-style casino.
-Under the amendment, the Gambling Control Board will distribute money from the account to the municipalities and county based on past distribution amounts the municipalities and county had been receiving from the casino, with the intent of maintaining the same revenue stream.
+The license fee for a casino under the amendment is \$25,000,000, of which \$5,000,000 is deposited into the General Fund to be used for administrative expenses of the Gambling Control Board.
+The remaining \$20,000,000 is deposited into an account to be used to mitigate the impact of lost revenue on the municipalities and a county in which casinos are currently located.
+The Gambling Control Board will distribute money from the account to the municipalities and county based on distributions the municipalities and county had been receiving from the casino.